szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Scope

 When you create a function, it designates a new __scope__.
 Scope is the context in which a particular variable is accessible.
 In other words, it means where a variable can be available for use (read, manipulated, displayed, etc.) in your code.
 Depending on how and where you declare your variables, you can have different scopes.
-To understand scope, let's discuss the different ways to declare variables in JavaScript.

 ### Rethinking Variable Declarations: `var` vs. `let` and `const`